Starting a business requires significant capital, and while many companies have similar starting costs, additional financing may be needed.

 - You can seek investors or financing options

-If you’ve ever seen the show Shark Tank, you’ve witnessed equity financing at work.
-Investors in the equity financing arena are looking for quality businesses with a bright future and a potential for major earnings.
+If you've ever seen the show Shark Tank, you've witnessed equity financing at work.
+Investors in equity financing are looking for quality businesses with a bright future and potential for major earnings.
 So, while the typical equity financing process may not look as glamorous or dramatic as the television show — it does involve making a pitch and weighing the pros and cons of the deal.

-Both the business owner and the investor are taking a risk — but it’s the investor’s money on the line.
-So, you’ll need a strong business plan, proof of potential growth, and data to show that your business — means business.
+The business owner and the investor are taking a risk — but it's the investor's money on the line.
+So, you'll need a strong business plan, proof of potential growth, and data to show that your business — means business.